 MOD MEX/163/14

 5.442 In the bands 4 825-4 835 MHz and 4 950-4 990 MHz, the allocation to the mobile service is restricted to the mobile, except aeronautical mobile, service.
-In Region 2 (except Brazil, Cuba, Guatemala, Paraguay, Uruguay and Venezuela), and in Australia, the band 4 825-4 835 MHz is also allocated to the aeronautical mobile service, limited to aeronautical mobile telemetry for flight testing by aircraft stations.
+In Region 2 (except Brazil, Cuba, Guatemala, Mexico, Paraguay, Uruguay and Venezuela), and in Australia, the band 4 825-4 835 MHz is also allocated to the aeronautical mobile service, limited to aeronautical mobile telemetry for flight testing by aircraft stations.
 Such use shall be in accordance with Resolution 416 (WRC-07) and shall not cause harmful interference to the fixed service.
-(WRC-07)
+(WRC-15)

 Reasons: In Mexico there is no allocation on a primary basis to the fixed service in this frequency band, and removal of Mexico from this footnote is therefore requested.